NOTE: The contents of this website have not been updated since February 2025 due to staffing shortages. Please bear with us as we work on a solution.

 Senior Advisor, National Coordination Office for Space-Based Positioning, Navigation, and Timing

-From 2000 to 2004, Mr. Kim supported the Interagency GPS Executive Board's Executive Secretariat, the predecessor to the NCO.
-In that role, he contributed to the coordination of the May 2000 decision to end GPS Selective Availability, the negotiation of the June 2004 agreement on GPS-Galileo cooperation, and the development of the December 2004 presidential policy on space-based PNT.
+From 2000 to 2004, Mr. Kim supported the IGEB Executive Secretariat, the predecessor to the NCO.
+In that role, he contributed to the coordination of the May 2000 decision to end GPS Selective Availability, the negotiation of the June 2004 agreement on GPS-Galileo cooperation, and the development of the 2004 and 2021 presidential policies on space-based PNT.

-Previously, Mr. Kim worked at the White House Office of Science and Technology Policy and STAR, Inc., a space consultancy.
+Mr. Kim was employed as a senior policy analyst in the DOC Office of Space Commerce while serving in the NCO.
+Previously, he worked at the White House Office of Science and Technology Policy (OSTP).
 He has a Bachelor of Arts degree from Harvard University.
 He received a Superior Honor Award from the Department of State for his role in negotiating the GPS-Galileo Agreement and was named one of GPS World's "50+ Leaders to Watch" in 2008.